garrefa/AXMagicIdentifiers/README.md

 What this does:

-- ax_printAccessibilityIdentifiers: Util method for UIViewController and subclasses to print all accIDs in the view hierarchy.
 - Top levem UIViews have accID set as 'CLASS_NAME'_VIEW.
 - UITableViewCells have accID set as 'CLASS_NAME'_CELL_S'SECTION_NUMBER'R'ROW_NUMBER'.
 - UICollectionViewCells have accID set as 'CLASS_NAME'_CELL_S'SECTION_NUMBER'R'ROW_NUMBER'.